 Those who are used to a program implementing multiple sets and/or a many exercises are usually skeptical and uneasy about performing so few sets.
 Veterans of the old school high volume approach may not feel confident they will experience gains with less sets and exercises.
 They had been introduced to and grown accustom to traditional training.
 Some may even react violently at the proposition of incorporating such an abbreviated method of training.
 They may defend their methods to justify all the time and effort they had spent training at higher volumes throughout the years.

 Those accustomed to high volume training also often cite the need for multiple warm-up sets to prepare their nagging joints for the heavier loads.
 Those who try the low volume train are sometimes amazed to discover how few warm-ups sets they need when they reduce their training volume, fully recover between workouts, allowing their previously festering joint pains to subside or disappear in the process.
-However, an additional warm-up set(s) may still be performed on heavy lifts such as Squat, Deadlift, and possibly Bench Press and other heavy lifts, if required.
+However, an additional incremental warm-up set(s) may still be performed on heavy lifts such as Squats and Deadlifts, if required.
 The idea is to get the most out of every set and exercise so less sets will need to be performed.

 If an individual is accustomed to a high-volume program, they may also find it very difficult psychologically to perform only a warm-up set and one workout set.
 It may take months until the veteran is used to the low-volume, progressively-intense training.
 The individual who is used to performing multiple sets and many exercises for each muscle group is initially unable to perform a workout set at a great intensity.
 They have taught themselves, almost unconsciously, to hold back since they are used to performing many exercises and sets.
+In fact, a study by Barbosa-Netto (2021) suggests that most people use weights which are too light with insufficient effort to stimulate strength or hypertrophy, even on a workout set of their first exercise after warm-up sets have been performed.
 It may require months to teach the body to push itself more intensely.
 In addition, the type of fatigue experienced after the high- intensity, low-volume training is different than the traditional high-volume training.
 Until they are able to generate more intensity in their workouts, many may feel they are not achieving a productive workout based on this initial lack of fatigue.

 For those who are used to a high-volume program, an intermediate-volume training prescription may be suggested.
-This may be in the form of (a) an additional exercise for major or selected target muscle groups (eg: Chest Dips in addition to Bench Press and Incline Bench Press), or may involve (b) two workout sets performed after a warm-up set.
-The workout weight should be increased 5 to 10 % if 12 reps (or the upper repetition range) is performed.
-The two workout sets may be performed with the same weight (straight sets) or the second workout set may be 5% greater than the resistance used on the first workout set (outlined below), independent of the progress weight.
+This may be in the form of (a) an additional exercise for major or selected target muscle groups (eg: Chest Dips in addition to Bench Press and Incline Bench Press), or may involve (b) an optional additional workout set, particularly if 12 reps (or the upper repetition range) is performed (aka: merit based progressions), or (c) a mandatory second set every other microcycle, particularly on heavy day if alternating between Light / Heavy microcycles, a form of undulating periodization.
+The two workout sets may be performed with the same weight (straight sets) or the second workout set may be performed with a very small weight increase (aka: microloading) beyond the resistance used for the first workout set (outlined below), independent of the progress weight.